 VIGO COUNTY, Ind.
-(WTWO/WAWV) – The Vigo County Health Department today issued a statement saying that due to the large number of COVID-19 cases in the area, it cannot continue to contact trace everyone.
+(WTWO/WAWV) – The Vigo County Health Department issued a statement saying that due to a large number of COVID-19 cases in the area, it cannot continue to contact trace everyone.

 Instead, VCHD is prioritizing cases based on aged and risk factors.
 Cases it cannot conduct contact tracing on will be handled by the Indiana State Department of Health’s contact tracers, though in both cases delays should be expected.
 VCHD issued guidelines for those who have tested positive or have been in contact with a positive case to follow until they are contacted.

 Those who have received notification from a testing site that their results are positive are to quarantine.
 The quarantine period is 10 days from symptoms; those without symptoms will quarantine 10 days from the day of the test.
 The infectious timeframe is 48 hours prior to symptoms (if asymptomatic, 48 hours prior to testing).
 Those who know they exposed people during their infectious time should notify those they have had contact with that they need to quarantine.

 For COVID-19, the following conditions make someone considered a close contact of a positive:

 - Being within 6 feet of someone who has COVID-19 for a total of 15 minutes or more.

 - Having provided care at home to someone who is sick with COVID-19.

 - Having direct physical contact with the person testing positive, as in engaging in hugs or kisses.

 - Sharing eating or drinking utensils with someone who has tested positive.